-I believe that every image with staying power should tell a story, leave a viewer in awe aesthetically, and have a distinct mood/emotion under the surface.
+I believe that every image with staying power must tell a story, leave a viewer in awe aesthetically, and possess a distinct mood/emotion under the surface.
 Photographers shouldn’t apologize for capturing and publishing images that span the gamut of human emotion; rather, we should constantly seek out those experiences in an effort to seek meaning behind the human condition.

 The Spark

 Born in the Boston Mountains of Arkansas, I grew up on 50 acres of wooded farmland with more inspirational subject matter than I knew what to do with.
 Creativity comes naturally in a place like that and one birthday gift in junior high changed it all: a film camera.
-My focus in school was music, but traditional art always seemed to play a part in my growing up.
+My focus throughout school remained instrumental & vocal music, but visual art wove into my human experience as a young person as I worked to sharpen my voice.

-Once I moved to Russellville to work on my undergraduate degree at Arkansas Tech University, that creative spark ignited brighter with new subject matter.
-Sooner rather than later, I met other creatives my age, and we’d shoot photos together of the various abandoned places and gritty textures of downtown and one another.
-This was before the time of social media as we know it today - I kept a blog (Xanga, for those that are familiar) of my favorites and nerded out designing that online presence to suit my evolving tastes.
+Once I moved to Russellville to complete my undergraduate degree at Arkansas Tech University, that creative spark ignited brighter with new subject matter.
+Sooner rather than later, I met other creatives my age, and we photographed the various abandoned places and gritty textures of downtown and one another.
+This was before the time of social media as we know it today - I maintained a blog of my favorites and nerded out designing that online presence to suit my evolving tastes.
 Eventually, I began getting commissioned for photography work, mostly portraiture.
 Once the commissions started coming in, I felt the pressure of needing better equipment.

-While balancing a full class load, I also worked as a Walmart auto technician.
-When I received my first bonus from that job, 100% of it went into buying the best digital camera that I could afford.
-I’ve continued that philosophy forward into everything I do: put back into yourself what you want to get out.
+While balancing a full class load, I also worked as an auto technician, slinging tires and changing oil.
+When I received my first bonus from that job, I invested 100% of it into buying the best digital camera that I could afford.
+I’ve carried that philosophy forward into everything I do: put back into yourself what you want to get out.
 I continued shooting throughout undergrad with all of my gigs coming from word-of-mouth.

 Pixel Pushing & The Economic Shift

-After obtaining my bachelor's degree in graphic design with a minor in business, I worked as a graphic artist by day and on the weekends, fully committed to wedding photography.
-When the economy took a downturn and started to really affect Arkansas in early 2010, I was laid off from my day job and fully committed to my photography work.
-I caught the eye of my alma mater in the Fall of 2010 and was hired as a graduate assistant photographer while working on my master's degree in multimedia.
+After obtaining my bachelor's degree in graphic design with a minor in business, I worked as a graphic artist by day and on the weekends, fully committed to wedding/portrait photography.
+When the economy took a downturn and began to affect Arkansas in early 2010, my day job laid me off and I fully committed to my photography work.
+My alma mater noticed me in the Fall of 2010 and hired me as a graduate assistant photographer while working on my master's degree in multimedia.

-In the Spring of 2021, an opportunity presented itself at a non-profit that I'd been a member of since 2014: the International Mountain Bicycling Association (IMBA.)
+In the Spring of 2021, an opportunity emerged at a non-profit that I'd been a member of since 2014: the International Mountain Bicycling Association (IMBA).
 It was an opportunity that I couldn't pass up.

 Currently